2004 Siemens 300: Qualifying

 Qualifying would occur on Friday, July 23, at 3:05 PM EST. Each driver would have two laps to set a fastest time; the fastest of the two would count as their official qualifying lap.
 Positions 1-38 would be decided on time, while positions 39-43 would be based on provisionals.
 Four spots are awarded by the use of provisionals based on owner's points.
 The fifth is awarded to a past champion who has not otherwise qualified for the race.
 If no past champ needs the provisional, the next team in the owner points will be awarded a provisional.

 Ryan Newman of Penske-Jasper Racing would win the pole, setting a time of 28.776 and an average speed of 132.360 mph.

 Kyle Busch, driving a part-time schedule for Hendrick Motorsports, would crash in turn 4 on his warm-up lap.
 Since the No. 84 did not have enough owner's points for a provision, Busch would miss the race.

 Two drivers would fail to qualify: Kevin Lepage and Kyle Busch.
-In addition, Ryan McGlynn, who had taken part in some of the weekend's practice sessions, also withdrew due to unknown reasons.
+In addition, Ryan McGlynn, who had taken part in some of the weekend's practice sessions, also withdrew for unknown reasons.